charlielobster/CUDA_NekRS/README.md

 #### 2. Install CUDA Toolkit (Under Version 13)

 Just to reiterate, the command to `apt install cuda-toolkit` will automatically install the Version 13 CUDA Toolkit if that matches your CUDA driver's version, but Nvidia ended targeting devices below CUDA Versions 7.5 for this, their newest Toolkit.
-Some of NekRS's third party tools (Hypre) expect the previous version (v11) of cusparse.
+Some of NekRS's third party tools (Hypre, OCCA) expect the previous version (v11) of cusparse.

 So if your driver's CUDA Version is 13, do this: